DimGiagias/cs_student_copilot/README.md

 #### 2. Setup Environment and Install Requirements

-You can use the provided setup script for easy environment setup:
+You can use the provided setup script for easy environment setup (on Linux):

 with `uv`: